International-Soil-Radiocarbon-Database/ISRaD/_pages/template_faq.md

 <b> Dummy Fractions </b>
 </summary><p>

  **"Dummy fractions" are placeholder rows in the fraction tab.
-In some cases, they may be needed to convey the full complexity of the fractionation scheme.** Not sure if you need to create a dummy fraction?
+There are two reasons that dummy fractions might be required: (1) To represent a mass of material generated from a fractionation procedure but that is unaccounted for in measurements or the reporting of data.
+In other words, we want to be able to sum our mass of material back to 100% of the bulk value.
+Sometimes a fraction of the sample mass is calculated by difference rather than measured directly.
+In that case, we should create a dummy fraction to account for that mass, which was not physcially isolated.
+(2) To allow for reconstruction of a complex fractionation procedure that cannot be reconstructed without the use of a dummy layer. ** Not sure if you need to create a dummy fraction?
 Check out these examples:

  **(a) All mass accounted for:** Here, all the fractions in level 2 are unique and add up to level 1 – no dummy fraction needed.